Get thicker, fuller hair with dermatologist developed treatments

 Vitamin D plays a key role in skin and hair health.
 It helps regulate the immune system and supports the growth of keratinocytes, the primary cells in skin and hair follicles.

-Some research suggests that vitamin D receptors may influence the hair growth cycle, potentially by promoting the anagen (growth) phase.
-However, the exact role of vitamin D in supporting healthy hair growth remains unclear.
+The exact role of vitamin D in supporting healthy hair growth remains unclear.
 That said, if you’re lacking in vitamin D, it might be a contributing factor in hair loss.

-Vitamins C and E
+Vitamin C and Vitamin E

 These powerful antioxidants help combat oxidative stress in the body, a factor that may contribute to premature hair loss.